These regulations shall apply to undergraduate examinations:

 NOTE: Application of this clause to the Bachelor of Education (Intermediate/Secondary), the Bachelor of Physical Education (Co-operative) and the Bachelor of Recreation (Co-operative) degree programmes is subject to interpretation by the Committees on Undergraduate Studies, Faculty of Education and School of Physical Education, Recreation and Athletics, respectively).

-5. The academic standing of each student in his or her first semester will be based upon the courses for which he or she was registered as of seven weeks following the first day of lectures in any semester.
+5. The academic standing of each student will be based upon the courses for which he or she was registered as of seven weeks following the first day of lectures in any semester.

 6. a) i.
 No laboratory examinations or tests totalling more than one laboratory period in length shall be given in any course in any week during a lecturing period in any semester or session.
 Such examinations or tests shall be administered in the laboratory time slot assigned for that course section.